-• Verbal identification of one strength (either during the recorded conversation or in a voiceover)

-- For example: While working with your student(s), pause and say something like, "I am noticing that you are good at \\\\\." - Verbal identification of at least one step toward proficiency for each student (either during the recorded conversation or in a voiceover) - For example: At the end of the lesson, say to your student(s) "I am so proud of the way you----.
-A good next step for you to work on is----."
+- Verbal identification of one strength (either during the recorded conversation or in a voiceover) - For example: While working with your student(s) pause and say something like, "I am noticing that you are really good at ." - Verbal identification at least one step toward proficiency for each student (either during the recorded conversation or in a voiceover) - For example: At the end of the lesson, say to your student(s), "I am so proud of the way you----.
+I think a good next step for you to work on is----."